rustem-garr/aws-db-decision-tree/README.md

    - **Ease of Use**: Choose **DocumentDB** – MongoDB-compatible, easy for developers.
    - **Scale**: Choose **DynamoDB** – serverless, ultra-scalable key-value NoSQL DB.

 ---

+Elasticsearch, CloudSearch, and ElastiCache alone are usually not enough, so in real-life use cases you need a primary data store (NoSQL or relational) as well - which isn’t shown in the diagram.

 Feel free to fork, contribute, or suggest improvements.
 Happy building on AWS!